 Being vegan is about doing the best you can to eliminate all animal products in your food and in your lifestyle.
 When eating out at restaurants as a vegan, we will always have a few extra questions and concerns.
 Since every single person has the right to choose what their comfort level is when eating out, we have chosen to include all options that fall under the following two categories below, cross-contamination and accidently vegan.

-Our menus disclaimer is at the bottom.
 Please do not hesitate to reach out to us if you ever see a change or discrepancy in one of our restaurant/airport/stadium menus!

 Cross-Contamination: Cross-contamination used to be a big word primarily surrounding allergies but with restaurants offering many more animal-free options, us vegans are running into the decision of if this is a concern or not.
 Unless you eating at a 100% vegan restaurant or a restaurant has said they offer a separate kitchen area for vegan items (we have only seen this at a couple local restaurants–not chains), then you have to assume cross-contamination can and will occur.